-In frame, the tags can set as conditional text based on the “Condition Tag”=”Comment”.
+In Frame, the tags can be set as conditional text based on the “Condition Tag”=”Comment”.

-.
+In openoffice, conditional text can be used as described in: http://help.libreoffice.org/Writer/Conditional_Text.

 Tags should not be visible in a draft sent to ballot.
 This means that they should either be removed or hidden.
-In frame, the tags can be hidden by hiding the Condition Tag “Comment”.
+In Frame, the tags can be hidden by hiding the Condition Tag “Comment”.

 It is recommended that the contents of the tag relate to approved changes in some way: